Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ```

 - **winningOption:** The id of the option that got the most votes from the PlayerAudience.
-- **votingResults:** Contains the id of the option as key and the respective amount of recieved votes as value.
+- **votingResults:** Contains the id of the option, which is generated by hashing the description, as the key and the respective amount of recieved votes as the value.

 ### Control messages